kushyzee/100-days-of-code/log.md

 **Thoughts**: I continued with the CS50 course today and I learnt about arrays and how they are used in C programming.
 I finished the week 2 and got started with problem set 2 which looks like it's going to be quite stressful

+### Day 30: July 15.
+2022

+**Today's progress**: Learnt about functions

+**Thoughts**: I created my first function today after taking a short lesson on it.
+A test problem was given at the end of the lecture to see if what has been taught about declaring and defining functions was understood and I successfully passed the test